olabot1988/aeroexam-replit/replit.md

 This is a digital aviation maintenance examination platform designed to replace traditional hand-written annual examinations for aviation mechanics.
 The application provides a secure, timed testing environment that ensures regulatory compliance while offering a streamlined user experience.
 The system supports multiple maintenance levels (ML0-ML4), different exam types (Annual, Technical Inspector, CDR Progression), and maintains comprehensive tracking of exam sessions and results.

+**New Feature:** The platform now includes an admin panel for question management, allowing authorized users to create, edit, and delete exam questions across all maintenance levels and categories.

 ## User Preferences

 Preferred communication style: Simple, everyday language.